rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

   If none of the above parameters are set, the publisher MAY choose which interface(s) and address(es) to source subscription notifications from.

-This specification is transport independent, e.g., see {{transports}}, and thus the YANG module defined in {{yp-lite-yang-module}} cannot directly define and expose these transport parameters.
+This specification is transport independent, e.g., see {{transports}}, and thus the YANG module defined in {{yang-push-2-yang-module}} cannot directly define and expose these transport parameters.
 Instead, receiver-specific transport connectivity parameters MUST be configured via transport-specific augmentations to the YANG choice node */datastore-telemetry/receivers/receiver/transport-type*.

 A publisher supporting configured subscriptions clearly must support at least one YANG data model that augments transport connectivity parameters onto */datastore-telemetry/receivers/receiver/transport-type*.
-For an example of a similar such augmentation (but for YANG Push), see {{I-D.draft-ietf-netconf-udp-notif}}. **TODO, this reference and text will need to be updated to a UDP-notif bis document, that augments the new YANG Push Lite receiver path.**
+For an example of a similar such augmentation (but for YANG Push), see {{I-D.draft-ietf-netconf-udp-notif}}. **TODO, this reference and text will need to be updated to a UDP-notif bis document, that augments the new YANG Push v2 receiver path.**

 ### Receivers for Dynamic Subscriptions {#DynamicSubscriptionReceivers}